 A. Charity is an obligation in Judaism, a duty that cannot be forsaken even by those who are in need themselves.

 B. Its importance is so much that people who don’t give were sometimes considered guiltier than idol worshipers.

-3. He was spiritually ignorant
+3. The Rich Fool was spiritually Ignorant

 A. Traditional Judaism firmly believes that death is not the end of human existence and this man was surely aware of it.